Galois theory: Inverse Galois problem

 On the other hand, it is an open problem whether every finite group is the Galois group of a field extension of the field Q of the rational numbers.
 Igor Shafarevich proved that every solvable finite group is the Galois group of some extension of Q. Various people have solved the inverse Galois problem for selected non-Abelian simple groups.
-Existence of solutions has been shown for all but possibly one (Mathieu group M_{23}) of the 26 sporadic simple groups.
+Existence of solutions has been shown for all of the 26 sporadic simple groups.
 There is even a polynomial with integral coefficients whose Galois group is the Monster group.

 Inseparable extensions

 In the form mentioned above, including in particular the fundamental theorem of Galois theory, the theory only considers Galois extensions, which are in particular separable.
 General field extensions can be split into a separable, followed by a purely inseparable field extension.
 For a purely inseparable extension F / K, there is a Galois theory where the Galois group is replaced by the vector space of derivations, $Der_K(F, F)$, i.e., K-linear endomorphisms of F satisfying the Leibniz rule.
 In this correspondence, an intermediate field E is assigned $Der_E(F, F) \subset Der_K(F, F)$.
 Conversely, a subspace $V \subset Der_K(F, F)$ satisfying appropriate further conditions is mapped to $\{x \in F, f(x)=0\ \forall f \in V\}$.
 Under the assumption $F^p \subset K$, Jacobson (1944) showed that this establishes a one-to-one correspondence.
 The condition imposed by Jacobson has been removed by Brantner & Waldron (2020), by giving a correspondence using notions of derived algebraic geometry.